viadee/springBatchPerformanceMonitoring/README.md

 ## License (BSD 3-Clause License)

-Copyright (c) 2018, viadee IT-Unternehmensberatung GmbH All rights reserved.
+Copyright (c) 2018, viadee IT-Unternehmensberatung AG All rights reserved.

 Redistribution and use in source and binary forms, with or without